List of Empire ships (Co–Cy): Empire Consett

 Empire Consett was a 1,123 GRT cargo ship which was built by Nordseewerke, Emden.
 Launched in 1937 as Thalia for Neptun Line, Bremen.
 At Seville when war declared.
-Interned in April 1943 at Cadiz.
+Interned in April 1943 at Cádiz.
 Surrendered in May 1945 to Britain, Arrived on 25 August 1945 at Falmouth after suffering engine trouble en route.
 On 12 September 1945, she was towed to Cardiff.
 To MoWT and renamed Empire Consett.
 Allocated in 1946 to USSR, renamed Akademik Karpinsky.
 Foundered on 31 August 1953 while on a voyage between Kaliningrad and Amsterdam.

 Empire Consistence

 Empire Consistence was a 1,771 GRT cargo ship which was built by G Seebeck AG, Bremerhaven.
-Launche in 1927 as Ganter for Norddeutscher Lloyd.
+Launched in 1927 as Ganter for Norddeutscher Lloyd.
 Seized in May 1945 at Copenhagen.
 To MoWT and renamed Empire Consistence.
 Sold in 1951 to Dutch buyers, renamed Jan Willem then Maria.
 Sold in 1951 to A Johannson, Finland, and renamed Dagny.
 Scrapped in April 1967 in Bremen.